AmishaGuruprasad/CodeGenie/README.md

 ---

-# Instructions to run CodeGenie
+# Instructions to run and install CodeGenie
+ - Install the extension from **VS Code Extension store** link.

 ---
 # 📄 Research Paper Summary